wp-plugins/wtg-tasks-manager/readme.txt

 == Upgrade Notice ==

-Please upgrade by update the plugin from WordPress.org by using your WordPress admin which will notify you when an update is ready - this is safer than using any other source for this software.
+Please update this plugin using your WordPress Installed Plugins screen.
+Click on Update Now under this plugins details when an update is ready.
+This method is safer than using any other source for the files.

 == Changelog ==

-= 0.0.32 =
+= 0.0.33 =
 * Feature Changes
     * Import Tasks CSV: new tab on Tasks page for importing .csv file - it is a basic importer, if you need more done to it please make a request in the plugins forum
     * Automatically generated task titles (not handy for everyone) shortened from 50 to 30 characters.
     * New Project Focus: the ability to focus on a single project, hiding tasks for all other projects, this is on a per user basis with the focused project ID stored in user meta.
+    * Update process simplified - relying on the update process within the WP core and reducing manual actions.
 * Technical Information
     * Fix in tasknew() which will allow post excerpt (short description) to be set when it has not been by user.
     * postbox_content_footer() function improved including documentation added.